Frank McErlane: Biography

 Several days later, on October 3, McErlane used his Thompson to shoot up the Ragen's Colts clubhouse, killing a Sheldon gangster named Charles Kelly.
 He was also suspected of shooting up Martin "Buff" Costello's bar on February 10, 1926, wounding Sheldon gangsters William Wilson and John "Mitters" Foley.
 Newspaper headlines read "MACHINE GUN GANG SHOOTS 2".
 Both Chicago Police Captain John Stege and gangster Al Capone commented on the power of the submachine gun; both of their respective organizations set out to arm themselves with the formidable weapon.
 The age of the Tommy Gun had arrived.

 On April 22, 1926, McErlane was finally arrested for the murder of Thaddeus Fancher.
 He wouldn't be extradited to Indiana until August of that year.
 McErlane was noted for showing up for one court appearance drunk; the jailer leading him was equally intoxicated.
 On November 3, 1927, (after the murder of at least one witness and much changed testimony), McErlane would be acquitted of Fancher's murder.
 At the 1920s closed, Joe Saltis was acquitted of the murder of John "Mitters" Foley and eventually moved to Wisconsin.

 McErlane pretty much kept out of sight until January 28, 1930, when he was rushed to the hospital after being shot in the left leg; the bullet had struck above the knee and fractured the leg.
 Frank claimed that he had accidentally shot himself while cleaning a revolver, but police suspected that his common-law wife Elfrieda Rigus, aka Marion Miller, may have shot him.
 They had quite a stormy relationship and often had high-decibel, alcohol-fueled fights.
-Another possible suspect was gangster John "Dingbat" Oberta (sometimes spelled "O'Berta"), with whom McErlane had been feuding.
+Another possible suspect was Polish-American organized crime figure John "Dingbat" Oberta (sometimes spelled "O'Berta"), with whom McErlane had been feuding over an alleged debt collection.
 On the night of February 24, McErlane was propped up his hospital bed with his healing leg still in traction when two or three gunmen barged in and opened fire.
 Frank yanked an automatic from under his pillow and returned their fire.
 While his shots missed, they scared his assailants off; one of them dropped a .45 automatic in his flight.
 McErlane had been winged three times in the melee and shrugged off questions as to who shot him.
 Frank said cryptically, "I'll take care of it."
 Just after McErlane was released from the hospital, on March 5, Oberta was found shot to death in his car on the outskirts of Chicago.
 The dead body of Oberta's driver, Sam Malaga, lay face down in an icy puddle of water some feet away.
 The .45 left in McErlane's hospital room had been traced to Malaga.
 Frank had, indeed, "taken care of it".